coursier/coursier/doc/docs/intro.md

 *Pure Scala Artifact Fetching*

-A Scala library to fetch dependencies from Maven / Ivy repositories
+**A Scala library to fetch dependencies from Maven / Ivy repositories**

-*This is the documentation for version @VERSION@*.

 *coursier* is a dependency resolver / fetcher *à la* Maven / Ivy, entirely